daniel-liemng/employee_react_django/README.md

 A web application built with React (UI) and Django Rest Framework (API).

-- Department: User can list, create, update and delete.
+- Department: User can list, create, update, and delete.
-- Department: User can search, list, create, update and delete.
+- Department: User can search, list, create, update, and delete.

 ## Tech Stack